RichardRWen/AdaptiveQF/README.md

  The arguments for the test program are [log of filter size] [number of remainder bits] [universe size] [number of inserts] [number of queries] [number of trials]
- If the number of inserts exceeds the filter size, the filter will perform inserts until full For example, ./test 8 7 100000000 1000 1000000 will make a filter of size 2^8 = 128 using 7 bits per slot,
+ If the number of inserts exceeds the filter size, the filter will perform inserts until full For example, ./test 16 7 100000000 20000000 1000000 20 will make a filter of size 2^16 = 65536 using 7 bits per slot,
-              then insert 1000 random items from a universe of size 100000000 (or until full), then make 1000000 queries to test the false positive rate This will be done 20 times and averaged info will be reported
+              then insert 20000000 random items from a universe of size 100000000 (or until full), then make 1000000 queries to test the false positive rate This will be done 20 times and the info from the trials will be averaged and reported For testing purposes, an optional additional numerical argument can be provided to function as a set seed

 Contributing
 ------------